Hunting zebra in Africa

 The following applies weather hunting the Burchell’s or the mountain zebra.

-This is the one specie that is also incredibly difficult to sex.
-The sexual organs of the stallion are situated far back on the abdominal area making it almost impossible to observe when the animal is relaxed and not urinating.
+This is the one specie that is incredibly difficult to sex.
+The sexual organs of the stallion are situated far back on the abdominal area.
+This makes it almost impossible to observe when the animal is relaxed and not urinating.

 The vital organs area is situated low in the chest making it rather easy to wound one of these striped animals.
 It is legal to hunt zebra with the correct permissions.

 Take note of the so-called sergeant stripes formed on the shoulder of a zebra.
 This is the best indicator as to where the shot should be placed.